ameriqbalqureshi/nanoboy/README.md

 ## 🚀 Installation
 1. Download this repository as a ZIP:
    Click **Code → Download ZIP**.
+   Extract the zip file, it contains the Library (NanoBoy.zip) and other documents.
-2. Open Arduino IDE → `Sketch → Include Library → Add .ZIP Library`
+3. Open Arduino IDE → `Sketch → Include Library → Add .ZIP Library`
-3. Select the downloaded ZIP file.
+4. Select the NanoBoy.zip from the extracted file.
-4. The library is now installed.
+5. The library is now installed.
 You can open examples from:
    `File → Examples → NanoBoy`

 ---